Alan Kilshaw: Swinton Lions

-The RFL launched an investigation into the events of that day, which went on until December 2024, where Kilshaw was handed a three month ban from coaching which was suspended until December 1, 2025.
-Kilshaw resigned from his role as head coach of Swinton Lions after the then Championship outfit lost to his former side Hunslet in the play-off decider that saw the Lions relegated to League One.
+Kilshaw’s Swinton Lions side produced a remarkable campaign, winning nine games to finish 10th and pulling off several major upsets.
+They beat Toulouse Olympique away in Toulouse, defeated Halifax Panthers, beat Featherstone Rovers home and away, overcame Widnes Vikings in both the 1895 Cup and league, and also won away at Sheffield Eagles in Sheffield.

+However, the season ended in controversy.
+Due to an administrative error, nine players were unavailable for the promotion play-off final against Hunslet.
+It was widely believed this was the reason Kilshaw resigned after the game, with some sources reporting he had stepped down immediately upon learning of the mistake before later being asked by the board to continue.

+Swinton Lions had won three of their last four matches and finished outside the relegation places, but because of the league restructure they were forced into a final against Kilshaw’s former club Hunslet — without the nine players who had already booked family holidays after being given incorrect information about the date of the fixture.

 Oakey Bears

-Alan moved back to Australia to join up with Toowoomba Rugby League side Oakey Bears, however after only 12 weeks and no competitive games he left to move back to England.
+Alan moved back to Australia to join up with Toowoomba Rugby League side Oakey Bears, however after only 12 weeks and no competitive games he left to move back to England due to Visa issues.

 Keighley Cougars

 After a disastrous start to the 2025 Betfred League One season, with head coach Jake Webster stepping down, owner Ryan O'Neil and Kaue Garcia signed Alan Kilshaw until the end of 2026.

-Although finishing 9th in the table in 2025, Kilshaw managed to steady the ship at the West Yorkshire town in his first year, earning himself a contract extension until the end of 2027.
+Although finishing 9th in the table in 2025, Kilshaw managed to steady the ship at the West Yorkshire town winning 6 out of the last 8 games in his first year, earning himself a contract extension until the end of 2027.

+On 5 January 2026 it was reported that he had unexpectedly quit, just one week ahead of the new season starting, with Dan Burton stepping into the vacant head coach role in the interim.